 On the other hand, P2P loans funded on websites like Prosper or Lending Club can earn you compounding interest rates as high as 19% or more, depending on how much risk you’re willing to assume.
 The higher the interest rate, the higher the chance that someone will default, which is which is vitally important to spread your loan funding amounts around as much as possible.
 For example, I never fund loans more than $25 each – even those that appear the most promising from the loan description and borrower stats.
 You never know when someone will default.

-I also make sure to spread my risk around by choosing borrowers all over the spectrum of credit grades, but I lean more heavily toward A and B borrowers.
+I also make sure to spread my risk around by choosing borrowers all over the spectrum of federal credit union houston, but I lean more heavily toward A and B borrowers.
 These users are most likely to pay back their loans.

 Please read a review of Lending Club, the premier portal for peer to peer lending.